 Step 1

-Start Parted with the following command:
+Start parted with the command:

-parted /dev/vdb
+parted /dev/vda

 Step 2